 Gender Pay Gap

-We are performing significantly better than national average; however the pay gap reinforces our focus on equality of opportunity and career progression.
 We are committed to continuing to drive forward our Diversity and Inclusion strategy this year and will identify actions to address the gender pay gap as part of improving the experiences of staff to make our organisation truly inclusive.